What Is Vertcoin (VTC)? | The Complete Guide

 Like most all pre-2015 coins, Vertcoin took a deathblow after Mt.
 Gox was hacked, throwing the entire market into a crypto winter.

-As such, it was relatively inactive until the revival last spring/summer.
-Since then, it has had steady climb up the market cap ladder.
-After reaching an all time high of $10.14, it’s made a slow decline back from a $424mln market cap to its current ~$300mln valuation.
+As such, it was relatively inactive until the revival in spring/summer 2017.
+Since then, it has had a steady climb up the market cap ladder.
+After reaching an all-time high of $10.14, it’s made a slow decline back from a $424mln market cap to its current ~$14mln valuation.

 Once you’ve bought yourself a chunk of Vertcoin, you’ve got a few storage options.
-For hardware wallets, the Ledger Nano S offers Vertcoin support.
+For hardware wallets, the Ledger Nano S and Trezor offers Vertcoin support.
 If you want a software wallet, you can download Vertcoin’s core wallet or its Electrum derivative.
-If you fancy a mobile wallet, Coinomi has you covered.
+A mobile wallet has recently been launched and there’s even a paper wallet for those looking for long-term storage.

 So far, the Vertcoin team has stayed on top of updating Vertcoin’s core software to ensure that the currency remains ASIC resistant.
 In addition to the 1-Click miner, ASIC resistance really makes this coin feel like its looking out for the little guy, keeping Vertcoin’s community open to crypto enthusiasts of all knowledge and skill levels.

 If there’s credence to Litecoin playing silver to Bitcoin’s gold, perhaps Vertcoin is trying to ingratiate its way as the bronze of the bunch (sorry Dogecoin).
-It’s already had a successful atomic swap with Litecoin, and the team is committed to introducing Lightning Network transactions and atomic swaps with its wallet upgrades in the new year.
-As long as these developments are successful, there may be a case to be made for Vertcoin’s bronze medal status amongst its two top 10 peers.
+It’s already had a successful atomic swap with Litecoin, and the team has introduced Lightning Network transactions and atomic swaps.
+With the success of further developments, there may be a case to be made for Vertcoin’s bronze medal status amongst its two top 10 peers.

 ABOUT THE AUTHOR